Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Experiments

 We apply dropout with a probability of $0.4$ for all learnable parameters, apply 1 head of the specialized attention layer (with new update rule), and then an out attention layer.
 The activation we choose is eLU activation (following prior work \citep{velivckovic2017graph}), with 8 hidden units, and 3 attention heads.

 These GCAN interpolation experiments are all run with only $20\%$ of the dataset being labeled datapoints, and the remaining $80\%$ representing the unlabeled datapoints that we test our classification accuracy on. \Cref{tab:gat_gcn_hyperparameter} notes the exact setup of each dataset, and the overall training time of each experiment.
+We would like to examine our theory with the simplest network that is still non-linear, so we selected a hidden dimension being 1.
+Note that our theory on sample complexity bounds still applies to larger networks, but implementing our techniques on larger networks and larger graphs might require additional computational improvements.

 For datasets that are not inherently graph-structured (e.g., CIFAR-10), we first compute the Euclidean distance between the feature vectors of each pair of nodes.
 An edge is then added between two nodes if their distance is below a predefined threshold.